Battle for the Planet of the Credential Providers

 After pressing the correct number on my phone, Windows logged in without any problems.
 If you ask me… this is 100% MFA.

-8b.
-Don’t display the last logged on user
+9. Don’t display the last logged-on user

-9. The MFA App Cons
+10. The MFA App Cons

-1. Let’s start with an easy one.
+But what about the cons?
+There must be some.
+Let’s start with an easy one.
 You will need to have internet access.
-Without Internet access, nothing is going to happen.
-But working without Internet Access with the Microsoft 365 apps can be difficult.
-When are trying to sign in without Internet Access, you will be prompted with a warning.
+Without Internet access, nothing will happen.
+However, working without Internet Access with the Microsoft 365 apps can be difficult.
+When you try to sign in without Internet Access, you will be prompted with a warning.

-10. Password Credential Provider
+11. Password Credential Provider

 From the Hello deep dive to Web Sign in to the Password problem.
 To dig a little bit deeper into the password credential provider.
 When you want to remove this option, be my guest but I am not recommending it (for now…).
 Because when you disable or remove the credential provider from the login screen you are also disabling the possibility to enter a password when you want to: Run As / Run as admin / UAC prompts

-Not having the possibility to use the run as an option, could give you a lot of problems when you want to run something as admin when a user has problems on his Windows 10 device.
+Not having the possibility to use the run as an option, could give you a lot of problems when you want to run something as admin when a user has problems on his Windows device.
+If you want to disable it, you can do this by creating a new registry key: Disabled

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\Credential Providers\{60b78e88-ead8-445c-9cfd-0b87f74ea6cd}